Cairo-Gaborone Trans-African

 access to the Port of Lobito)

-- In Tanzania: Central Corridor
+- In Tanzania: Central Logistics Corridor

-Africa), if we include this final part, the total length of this corridor is 10,228 kilometres
+- Final part of the Corridor arrives to Cape Town (South Africa), if we include this final part, the total length of this corridor is 10,228 kilometers

-- The main religion in the Cairo-Gaborone Trans-African Highway region are Islam and Christianity
+The main religion in the Cairo-Gaborone Trans-African Highway region are Islam and Christianity.

 - Southern African Economic Area